Calculators

 This amount is good for bodybuilding and gaining muscle mass.
 You must be doing intense training.

-Fat macro ratio
+Fat ratio

-Set fat at 30% of daily energy expenditure.
+Fat is set at 30% of daily energy expenditure.

-Carbohydrate macro ratio
+Carbohydrate ratio

 Once you’ve calculated protein and fat, the remainder of your daily calories should be from carbohydrates.